Attacks on delivery workers drop dramatically thanks to bodycams

-The pilot and subsequent project in Nijmegen took place from October 24 2020 to the 1st of March 2021.
+The pilot and subsequent project in Nijmegen took place from October 24, 2020 to the first of March 2021.
 According to Overeem, this is the perfect time to trial bodycams, as there is a statistical increase in the number of assaults and street crime during this period.
 There are less people on the streets, setting the perfect scene for criminals to assault people and steal from them.

 Pizza chain Domino’s was eager to participate in the pilot, after positive experiences with a similar trial in Rotterdam.
 Marianne Kemps, PR and communications manager at Domino’s, explains that they have dealt with robberies in the past and that it is their responsibility to do everything to prevent this.
 Collaborating with Nijmegen was a logical step.
 “You can make a difference together with other parties such as municipalities and the CCV,” says Kemps.